 Yes, but not with the latest version of Evolution.
 Unity's physics implementation details are out of my control, so there's not much I can do there.

 However, I did create a special browser-based playback version of Evolution with the old Unity physics, which you can find here.
-Thanks to the new import & export feature you can export your old simulation saves and upload them to this legacy playback version.
+Thanks to the new import and export feature you can export your old simulation saves and upload them to this legacy playback version.

-Things to keep in mind
+Things to keep in mind:

 Fortunately, Unity's physics changes did not only have downsides.
 They also allowed me to significantly improve the determinism of the simulation, which I think makes up for the annoyance of losing backwards compatibility with this update.